patelpurvip/Basic-Python-Analysis/README.md

-**Assignment Designed by © 2019 Trilogy Education Services, a 2U, Inc. brand.
+**Exercise designed by © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.**